erroronline1/caro/readme.md

 [Content](#content)

 ### Long term planning
 The calendar supports long term planning like used for assigning apprentices to units over the course of their training.
 Within defined timespans color markings can be used e.g. to display allocation.
 The editor allows for import of previous plans into the new timespan as well as adding and removing names and color selections.
-You don't necessarily have to assign persons and units - planning can be used for any porpose.
+You don't necessarily have to assign persons and units - planning can be used for any other purpose as well, e.g. important weeks over the year.
 Plans are accessible by anyone once being marked as finished, editable by permitted users only.
 Longterm planning is informal only and not a persistent record.

 Planning is easy to use:
-* assign a name, define a timespan
+* assign a name, define a timespan and periods
 * define affected names or topics
 * define colors for units or actions
 * colourize the timespan for each name/topic with a selected color using a mouse or suitable pointer

+Given timespans are corrected
+* to monday of the week of the selected starting date and sunday of the week of the selected ending date in case of weekly periods
-Given timespans are corrected to the first day of selected starting month and last day of ending month.
-Colourizing is possible for half months.
+* to the first day of selected starting month and last day of ending month in case of half- and monthly periods

+Colourizing is possible for the respective selected periods.

 ![sample longterm planning](http://toh.erroronline.one/caro/longtermplanning%20en-fullpage.png)